jinlab-imvr/SurfSurg6D/README.md

 ## To-Dos

-*  Full dataset upload
+*  Full dataset upload (Part of it have been uploaded to https://huggingface.co/datasets/Daiyun/SurfSurg6D)
-*  Training & Inference Code release
+* Code release

 ##  Overview